xaniadakis/Lexer-Parser_PhaseOfCompiler/README.md

     make clean compile execute

-It then waits for user input from the keyboard, where you should type the input program and then press Ctrl-D once or twice to signal EOF.
+It then waits for user input from the keyboard, where one should type the input program and then press Ctrl-D once or twice to signal EOF.

 One can infer the desired syntax of the input language from the example above and the specifications of the language in the beggining.